Peanut Butter Custard Blast Recipe

 - 1 tablespoon confectioners' sugar

 - 6 peanut butter cups, chopped

 - 1/2 cup chopped salted peanuts

 - 2 tablespoons chocolate syrup

 - 1. Preheat oven to 375°.
-In a small bowl, combine cookie crumbs and sugar; stir in butter.
+Combine cookie crumbs and sugar; stir in butter.
 Press onto bottom of a greased 13x9-in. baking dish.
-Bake 8 minutes or until set.
+Bake until set, about 8 minutes.
 Cool on a wire rack.

 - 2. For filling, in a large saucepan, combine sugar, cornstarch, flour and salt.
 Stir in milk until smooth.
 Cook and stir over medium-high heat until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes.
 Remove from heat.
 Stir a small amount of hot mixture into egg yolks; return all to pan, stirring constantly.
 Bring to a gentle boil; cook and stir 2 minutes.

 - 3. Remove from heat.
-Stir 1 cup into peanut butter until smooth.
-Gently stir peanut butter mixture into the pan.
+Stir in peanut butter until smooth.
 Pour over crust.
 Cool to room temperature.
-Cover and refrigerate at least 2 hours.
+Refrigerate, covered, at least 2 hours.

 - 4. In a large bowl, beat cream until it begins to thicken.
 Add confectioners' sugar; beat until stiff peaks form.
 Spread over peanut butter mixture.
 Sprinkle with peanut butter cups and peanuts.
 Drizzle with chocolate syrup.
 Yield: 15 servings.